 - One passage or paired passage from a U.S. historical document.

 - Focus on a very limited number of question types: literal comprehension, vocabulary-in-context, and structure.
-Remarkably, no actual ELA knowledge (e.g. rhetorical devices, textual styles) is tested.
+Remarkably, no actual ELA content knowledge (e.g. rhetorical devices, genres, styles) is tested.

 - Rely heavily on two-part “evidence” questions, e.g. “Select the answer from the passage that supports the answer to Part A” vs. “Which of the following provides the best evidence for the answer to the previous question?”
 The use of these questions, as well as the questionable definition of “evidence” they entail, is probably the most striking similarity between rSAT and PARCC.
 It is also, I would argue, the hallmark of a “Common Core test.”
 Considering the number of Standards, the obsessive focus on this one particular skill is quite striking.
 But more about that in a little bit.